University Services: Employee Engagement Action Planning

 Global Programs and Strategy Alliance: Addressing Workload Distribution

 The Global Programs and Strategy Alliance (GPS) reviewed its results to the employee engagement survey question regarding equitable distribution of workload for the first two years of the survey.
 GPS leadership decided to explore this question further and identified a range of employee perceptions.
 Given the complexity of the issue, they have implemented a variety of initiatives in response to what was learned.
-Read more (pdf).
+Read more about their process and results.

 School of Nursing: How Staff Influenced Culture, Climate, and Engagement